-Requirement Completed Corresponding Section Description of any energy sources to be used to generate electricity Yes Section 1.1 Description of the facilities, equipment or technology that will be used to convert the energy source to electricity Yes Section 2.0 The class of the wind energy project Yes Section 1.1 Description of the activities that will be engaged in as part of the HIWEC Yes Section 3.0 The name plate capacity of the HIWEC Yes Section 1.1 Description of the permissions that are required to access and use the land on which the HIWEC is to be located and whether they have been obtained Yes Section 1.1 Description of any negative environmental effects that may result from engaging in the HIWEC Yes Section 4.0 An unbound, well-marked, legible and reproducible map that is an appropriate size to fit on a 215 mm by 280 mm page, showing the HIWEC location and the land within 300 m of the HIWEC location Yes Figure 1-1
+Requirement Completed Corresponding Section Description of any energy sources to be used to generate electricity Yes Section 1.1 Description of the facilities, equipment or technology that will be used to convert the energy source to electricity Yes Section 2.0 The class of the wind energy project Yes Section 1.1 Description of the activities that will be engaged in as part of the HIWEC Yes Section 3.0 The name plate capacity of the HIWEC Yes Section 1.1 Description of the permissions that are required to access and use the land on which the HIWEC is to be located and whether they have been obtained Yes Section 1.1 Description of any negative environmental effects that may result from engaging in the HIWEC Yes Section 4.0 An unbound, well-marked, legible and reproducible map that is an appropriate size to fit on a 215 millimetres (mm) by 280 mm page, showing the HIWEC location and the land within 300 metres (m) of the HIWEC location Yes Figure 1-1

 A Draft Description Report was distributed to HIFN, the Municipality of Killarney, the Britt and Byng Inlet Local Service Board and the Ontario Ministry of Northern Development and Mines (MNDM) Sudbury District Office on January 23, 2015 in support of Public Information Centre #1 and Community Information Centre #1.
-Concurrently, members of the public were sent notices to indicate the locations where the Draft Description Report could be reviewed, both in person and on the HIWEC website.
+Concurrently, members of the public were sent notices to indicate the locations where the Draft Description Report could be reviewed, both in person and on the HIW website.

 The Interim Draft Description Report was posted to the HIW website on June 24, 2015 to provide information about the HIWEC to HIFN and its members, the public, government agencies and other stakeholders, as early as possible in the EA process.
-In addition, this Final Draft Description Report has been posted to the HIW website to provide all stakeholders with a copy of what is being reviewed by HIFN's Band Council and further information that was collected since the Interim Draft.
+The final draft Volume A, which includes the Final Draft Description Report, was posted to the HIW website on September 30, 2015 to provide all stakeholders with further information that was collected since the Interim Draft.
+At the same time, members of the public were sent notices to indicate the locations where the final draft Volume A could be reviewed, both in person and on the HIW website.
+Lastly, this Final Description Report has been posted to the HIW website as part of the final Volume A which was submitted for consideration by HIFN's Band Council.
+This Final Description Report addresses comments received on the final draft Volume A and includes updates to the Final Draft Description Report.